 IOTA recipe for SBS ITALIAN (a thick soup from Trieste)

-Those who read Italian can tap into the link below for SBS Italian.
-The link also allows anyone who would like to listen to me discussing the recipe briefly with the SBS Presenter Massimigliano/Max Gugole).
-This is also spoken in Italian.
+Those who read Italian can tap into the link below to listen to the podcast on SBS Italian.
+The link allows anyone who would like to listen to me discussing the recipe briefly with the SBS Presenter Massimigliano/Max Gugole).
+It is all spoken in Italian.

 Recipe and podcast SBS Italian: